Generating numbers of rings graded by amenable and supramenable groups: Graded rings with UGN

-\begin{proof}[Proof of Theorem A] First we establish (i)$\Longrightarrow$(ii).
-Assume that $G$ is amenable, and let $R$ be a freely and fully $G$-graded ring.
+\begin{proof}[Proof of Theorem B] First we establish (i)$\Longrightarrow$(ii).
+Assume that $G$ is amenable, and let $R$ be a ring with a $G$-grading that is full and boundedly free.
 By Lemma 2.7, $R_1$ has UGN if $R$ has UGN.
 To establish the converse, suppose that $R_1$ has UGN.
-If all the homogeneous components of $R$ are finitely generated free \emph{right} $R_1$-modules, then it follows immediately from Proposition 3.4 that $R$ has UGN.
-Suppose that, instead, the homogeneous components are all finitely generated free \emph{left} $R_1$-modules.
-In this case, we turn our attention to $R^{\rm op}$ and grade it by $G$ in the following way: $\left (R^{\rm op}\right )_g:=R_{g^{-1}}$ for every $g\in G$.
-Under this grading, the homogeneous components of $R^{\rm op}$ are free \emph{right} $R_1$-modules of finite positive rank.
-Therefore $R^{\rm op}$ has UGN by Proposition 3.4.
-Hence Lemma 2.6 implies that $R$ has UGN.
+If the homogeneous components are free right $R_1$-modules of bounded rank, then it follows immediately from Theorem A that $R$ has UGN.
+For the left-module case, we just need to apply Corollary 3.1.

 The assertions (ii)$\Longrightarrow$(iii) and (iii)$\Longrightarrow$(iv) are trivial.
 For (iv)$\Longrightarrow$(i), we prove the contrapositive.
 Suppose that $G$ is not amenable and let $S$ be a ring with UGN.
-According to Proposition 3.1, the ring $T(G,S)$ has BGN.
+According to Proposition 3.4, the ring $T(G,S)$ has BGN.
 Furthermore, Proposition 2.14 implies that $T(G,S)$ is a skew group ring $\left (\prod_G S\right )~\ast ~G$.
 Also, by Lemma 2.11, the ring $\prod_G S$ has UGN.
 Therefore statement (iv) fails to hold. \end{proof}

-Theorem B follows from Proposition 3.4 by an argument very similar to the one adduced for Theorem A((i)$\Longrightarrow$(ii)).

-Our notion of an amenable subset of a group should more precisely be referred to as \emph{left amenability} since it requires the left invariance of the measure.
-If this is replaced by right invariance, then the subset $X$ can be said to be \emph{right amenable} with respect to $G$.
-It is then obvious that $X$ is right amenable with respect to $G$ if and only if $X^{-1}$ is left amenable with respect to $G$.
-Similarly, the translation ring $T_G(X,R)$ that we have defined should properly be called a \emph{left translation ring} since the dual concept of a \emph{right translation ring}, denoted $T_G^r(X,A)$, can be defined as the set of all $X\times X$ matrices $M$ for which there is a finite set $K\subseteq G$ such that $M(x,y)=0$ whenever $y\notin xK$ .
-Notice that the map $M\mapsto M^\ast$ from $T^r_G(X,R)$ to $T_G(X^{-1},R)$, where $M^\ast(x^{-1},y^{-1}):=M(x,y)$ for all $x,y\in X$, is an isomorphism of rings.

-The observations in the preceding paragraph lead immediately to the following dual versions of Proposition A and Proposition 3.4.

-\begin{propA'} Let $G$ be a group and $X$ a subset of $G$.
-Then the following two statements are equivalent. \begin{enumerate*} \item For every ring $R$, the ring $T^r_G(X,R)$ has UGN if and only if $R$ has UGN. \item The subset $X$ is right amenable with respect to $G$. \end{enumerate*} \end{propA'}

-\begin{prop3.4'} Let $G$ be a group and $R$ a $G$-graded ring such that $R_g$ is a finitely generated free left $R_1$-module for every $g\in G$.
-Let $X\subseteq G$ be the support of $R$.
-If $X$ is right amenable with respect to $G$, then $R$ has UGN if and only $R_1$ has UGN. \end{prop3.4'}